allbombson/IRCdiscord/README.md

 # IRCdiscord

-An IRCd that lets you talk to Discord users Essentially an IRC server that connects to Discord to relay messages between an IRC client and Discord.
+An IRCd that lets you talk to Discord users.

+Essentially an IRC server that connects to Discord to relay messages between an IRC client and Discord.

 # Capabilities